rnd195/marp-community-themes/website/content/beamer.md

 csslink: https://raw.githubusercontent.com/rnd195/marp-community-themes/main/themes/beamer.css
 ---

-The `beamer` theme tries to mimic the look of LaTeX's Beamer class.
+The `beamer` theme *tries* to mimic the look of LaTeX's Beamer class.
 As such, it is intended to be used with the [Computer Modern Unicode font family](https://ctan.org/pkg/cm-unicode?lang=en).
-It also provides support for a title page, but I am not a web-developer, so breakage should be expected.
+It also provides support for a title page.

 # Custom classes and keywords

 `<!-- _class: title -->`

 - Changes the layout of the slide to a title page.
+- **The first Heading 1 will be styled as the title.**
 - Make sure to include the underscore "_" so that your whole presentation is not made up of title pages.
+- The title should be no more than 2 lines long, otherwise, it spills over other text.

 `<!-- _class: tinytext -->`